IEEE-UCF/IEEE-VST/README.md

 This project will be programmed using C++, primarily through the Visual Studio IDE (Integrated Development Environment).

 There will be three teams as follows:
-1. User Interface Team - configure faders, knobs, scopes, plugin settings and appearance.
+1. User Interface Team (#ui-ux) - configure faders, knobs, scopes, plugin settings and appearance.
-3. Signal Algorithms Team - develop digital audio data processing techniques.
+3. Signal Algorithms Team (#dsp) - develop digital audio data processing techniques.
-4. C++ Development Team - work with JUCE framework to create VST3 format.
+4. C++ Development Team (#cpp)- work with JUCE framework to create VST3 format.